WNW - WSW

 Cumpstones on the A595, about 100m NE of the A595/A5093 T junction

 The key road is the A595 from Greenodd to Whitehaven.
 Coming from the east, 500m before the T junction with the A5093 from Millom at Silecroft, look for a lane by Whicham church on the right.
 Drive about 150m up the stone track that goes around the back of Kirkbank.
 Park at a small parking area on the right at the end of the walls.
 Limited parking so please park considerately.
+Better to park at Whicham church and walk the extra 400yds.

 Alternatively turn right at the garage and drive for 1km or 1500m and look for the 2 laybys.
 The northerly layby is by the track to take off.
 From the north, continue through Bootle - look for the layby where the hill gets very close to the road as you approach Silecroft.